 Miss Tennessee USA 2018, Alexandra Harper modeling a great makeup look for swimsuit.
 Photo: Miss USA

-Before adding the highlighter, you need to put a long wearing blush on the apples of your cheeks.
-You’ll need to go a bit darker or else it won’t show at all.
-This means you might apply a few extra layers of blush so that way when it naturally fades and when the stage lights are on your face you will still be able to notice the blush.
-Use a shade of blush that compliments your skin tone and that is in the same color family as the lip color you want to use.
-The blush should be in a matte formula without a lot of shine to it.
+Next, you need to put a long wearing blush on the apples of your cheeks.
+You will want to apply a bit more blush to your cheeks since blush is typically the first thing to fade away on your face.
+You might apply a few extra layers of blush so that way when it naturally fades and when the stage lights are on your face you will still be able to notice the blush.
+The shade of blush you choose to use should compliment your skin tone while also matching your eye look and lip color.
+Typically, you will want to stick with a matte formula and avoid a blush with glitter or sparkle to it.

 Photo: Pinterst via @PureWow

 Now that we have covered the base of your face, it is time to think about the eyeshadow.
 The smoky eye is one of the most popular and most flattering eyeshadow techniques that can suit any skin tone and any phase of competition.
 This is where you have darker shades on the outer corner of your eyes and then a light ivory, white or neutral shade over the lid.
 If you are unsure of the colors to use for your smoky eye, see the photo attachment below.
 You can use whatever color that compliments your eye color, skin tone, swimsuit and gown color.
 It will be most convenient to you to pick colors that will complement every look of yours on stage, so you do not have to apply any makeup in between dressing changes.

 Photo: Pinterest via Girllovesglam